 Son’s start unable to inspire comeback win for South Koreans

-It’s a four-hour drive southeast from Jakarta, and a long way from where Son probably should be at this stage of the season, but South Korea’s highest-profile soccer player is on a mission.

-A gold medal will exempt Son from 21 months of military service, an obligation he is otherwise expected to start within the next two years.
-That’s the kind of national commitment that could hurt his playing career.
+A gold medal will exempt them from 21 months of military service, an obligation Son is otherwise expected to start within the next two years.
+That’s the kind of commitment that could hurt his playing career.

-He’s at the Asian Games as one of the three wildcard — or overage players — in the under-23 squads.
+He’s at the Asian Games in Indonesia as one of the three wildcard — or overage players — in the under-23 South Korean squad.
 And he’s one of four members of South Korea’s World Cup squad selected for the roster, along with Hwang Hee-chan, Lee Seung-woo and goalkeeper Jo Hyeon-woo.

 Only one of them — Hwang — started against Malaysia.